Best Coffee places in downtown Reykjavik

 Their website

-When I was growing up I remember my mother, sister and their friends studied their coffee cups trying to tell each other what the future had in store for them.
+When I was growing up, I remember my mother, sister and their friends studying their coffee cups, trying to tell each other what the future had in store for them.

 The process is as follows:

-After this you put your cup upside down somewhere (prefferably an oven) and wait for it to dry.
+After this, you put your cup upside down somewhere (preferably on top of a radiator) and wait for it to dry.
 Then someone with the gift or talent can read your future from the coffee dregs that are left in the cup.
-True story :).
+True story.

-I just asked my mother about this tradition and she told me that it was custom anywhere she went as a guest to turn one coffee cup or two.
+I just asked my mother about this tradition, and she told me it was customary anywhere she went as a guest to turn one coffee cup or two.